 An increase of 250 households was reported in U.S. Census Bureau data, as shown in Table 4.3.
-And, composition of households is seen The decline in "family" changing. households was significant locally, showing a 6.84 percent slide.
+And, the composition of hous eholds is seen "family" changing.
+The decline in households was si gnificant locally, showing a 6.84 percent slide.
 One and two person households increased by 468 combined, which is not surprising given the increase in the student population at NMU.
 Average household size decreased slightly, along with family size, showing that the national trend of declining population growth from reproduction is locally relevant.